-Jim Corrigan enters his first year as an assistant coach on the Old Dominion's basketball staff in 2013.
+Jim Corrigan enters his third year as an assistant coach on the Old Dominion’s basketball staff in 2015.
 Head coach Karen Barefoot announced the addition of Corrigan, a 19-year veteran of the ODU men’s basketball staff, in July 2013.

 Corrigan came to ODU in 1994 as a member of former head coach Jeff Capel’s staff.
 When Blaine Taylor was hired in 2000, he recognized Corrigan’s strengths and retained him as a member of his staff.
 During Corrigan’s tenure, the Monarchs won five CAA Championships, advanced to six NCAA tournaments and competed in eight straight national post seasons from 2005-12.
 He served as the interim head men’s coach this past season from Feb.
 5 through March 3, posting a 3-5 record that included an upset of the CAA's regular season champion Northeastern in Boston, 81-74, as well as a win over Drexel in Philadelphia, 78-66.